US college enrollment another victim of COVID? | DW | 18.02.2022

 The problem is much bigger than just enrollment numbers though.
 Local and state governments have helped colleges during the pandemic, but this new situation underscores the need for longer-term investment in programs that actually facilitate graduation, argues Sattelmeyer.

-At Oakland University the admissions team is working to explain why there has never been a better time to invest in the future by pursuing a degree.
-They are committed to helping keep the students they have, and get back the ones who have stopped attending, with a program called Golden Grizzlies Graduate.
+At Oakland University, the admissions team is working to explain why there has never been a better time to invest in the future by pursuing a degree.
+They are committed to helping keep the students they have and retrieve the ones who have stopped attending with a program called Golden Grizzlies Graduate.

 The new initiative is flexible and meant to help students return to or stay at the school.
-It is a holistic approach "complete with financial grants and specialized resources" to give undergraduate students the opportunity to earn their bachelor's degrees, said Aubry.
+It is a holistic approach "complete with financial grants and specialized resources" to allow undergraduate students to earn their bachelor's degrees, said Aubry.

 For the school, more students cannot come soon enough.
 The same can be said for Michigan, because — like the rest of the US — it is suffering from a lack of workers with specialized skills.
 More than ever, future economic success will depend on IT specialists, data analysts, software developers, cyber security experts and engineers.